hefestru/eyes-ios/README.md

 - [x] **Audio Feedback**
   Real-time audio warnings for obstacle detection with distance announcement in centimeters.

-- [ ] **Enhanced Audio Feedback**
-  Add reference sounds and spatial audio cues to help users understand their environment more intuitively.

 - [ ] **AI-Powered Text Recognition**
   Enable real-time reading of text from books, signs, product labels, and other everyday objects.